Retiree Insurance Details

 NOTE: Beneficiaries will report a life insurance claim directly to Baylor University Human Resources by calling 254.710.2000 or emailing askHR@baylor.edu.

 DISCLOSURE: Death Benefits will be reduced if an Accelerated Benefit is paid.
 The Accelerated Benefit offered under this certificate-booklet is intended to qualify for favorable tax treatment under the Internal Revenue Code of 1986.
 If the Accelerated Benefit qualifies for such favorable tax treatment, the benefits will be excludable from your income and not subject to federal taxation.
 Tax laws relating to Accelerated Benefits are complex.
 You are advised to consult with a qualified tax advisor about circumstances under which you could receive the Accelerated Benefit excludable from income under federal law.
 Receipt of an Accelerated Benefit may affect your, your spouse, or your family’s eligibility for public assistance programs such as medical assistance (Medicaid), Aid to Families with Dependent Children (AFDC), supplementary Social Security Income (SSI), and drug assistance programs.
 You are advised to consult with a qualified tax advisor and with social service agencies concerning how receipt of such a payment will affect your, your spouse, and your family’s eligibility for public assistance.

 Continuation of Coverage

-Those with Retiree III designation who had insurance as employees and their dependents who have been covered by medical/dental plans may apply for continued coverage for up to 18 months, subject to certain conditions.
+Honorary Retirees (5 to 10 years of full-time service) who had insurance as employees and their dependents who have been covered by medical/dental plans may apply for continued coverage for up to 18 months, subject to certain conditions.
 Dependents, spouse/children, who no longer meet eligibility requirements due to divorce, limiting age 26, etc., may continue as an individual on the medical/dental plans for up to 36 months, subject to certain conditions.